ras52/bootstrap/stage-2/README.txt

 The stage 2 assembler makes two passes over the source code assembler, the first building up a symbol table and the second writing out machine code.
-This means that forward jumps are supported.
+This means that backwards jumps are supported.
 The supported instruction set is loosely based on the 8086 instruction set, but with 32-bit addressing.
 In practice, certain more recent instructions are added such as the far conditional jumps (opcode 0F 8x, introduced in